ictinnovations/ictdialer/doc/build-guide.md

 ### 1. Remote Server

-To build ICTDialer on a remote server, a **remote connection** must be established by SSH.
+To build ICTFax on a remote server, a **remote connection** must be established by SSH.

 Establishing this connection requires following steps: